Skip to Main Content

 T - Trace Back to the Original Source

-This step is about finding where information originally came from.
+This step is about finding where the information originally came from.
 It's like following a trail of breadcrumbs back to the start.

 Why Trace Back?